Clean Up Messy Excel Columns With AI: Case, Typos, Spaces, Duplicates

 • What is not allowed to change (“do not expand abbreviations,” “do not infer country”)

-• A small “good output” example so AI knows what success looks like
+• A small “good output” example so the AI knows what success looks like

-• Any reference list it should match against (a controlled vocabulary, a list of valid cities)
+• Any reference list to match against (a controlled vocabulary, a list of valid cities)

-• Whether to flag rows it’s unsure about, or to make a best guess
+• Whether to flag uncertain rows or make a best guess

 Copy-ready prompt